MIT-TESSE/goseek-challenge/Instructions.md

 Note the following.
 - We will run `eval.py` with an `EPISODE_CONFIG` value that points to a file we mount on the docker image with episode configuration information.
 Example configuration files, which are used for local testing, can be found in [config](config).
-- Uou are responsible for updating [baselines/agents.py](baselines/agents.py) to include their agent definitions.
+- You are responsible for updating [baselines/agents.py](baselines/agents.py) to include your agent definition.
-Participant code and any dependencies or additional files must incorporated into the docker image.
+Your code changes and any dependencies or additional files must be incorporated into the docker image.
--We will also run `eval.py` with `AGENT_CONFIG` defineas as `agent.yaml`.
+- We will also run `eval.py` with `AGENT_CONFIG` defined as `agent.yaml`.
 You are responsible for defining this file in the docker image.
 Note that if your policy does not require any configuration, then an empty file is acceptable.